stephenfrench9/pytest/README.md

 Both tests are successful.
 This shows that the database is unaffected by the execution of the test.

-# Experiment - Fixture Modifying Database
+# Experiment: Fixtures Modify The Database
 Can I add an entry to the test database with one fixture, so that I can access it with another fixture?

 #### Run